waltonjm/bad-piggy-bank/README.md

 * HyperText Markup Language (HTML): Standard markup language for documents displayed in web browsers.
 * Cascading Style Sheets (CSS): Language to style an HTML document.
 * JavaScript (JS): Programming language that can be used in both the front-end and back-end.
-* README: Markdown plain-text language.
+* Markdown: Markdown plain-text language.

 ### File Formats
-* Graphs: JavaScript Object Notation (JSON).
+* JavaScript Object Notation (JSON).
 An open-standard file format and data interchange format.
 * Images: PNG

 ### Software Technology